To main content

 The Speaker may assign the task of exploring the possibilities of forming a government

-The resigning Speaker starts the task
+After an election, the resigning Speaker starts the task

 The Riksdag elects a Speaker after each parliamentary election.
-Around two weeks after the election, the newly elected MPs meet in the Chamber for the first time.
-After the roll-call of the members has been held, the Riksdag has to vote on who is to become the Speaker.
+Around two weeks after an election, the newly elected MPs meet in the Chamber for the first time.
+After the roll-call of the members has been held, the Riksdag has to vote on who is to become Speaker.
 If the Riksdag elects a new Speaker, it is the newly elected Speaker that presents a proposal for a new prime minister to the Riksdag.
-In order not to lose time, however, the resigning Speaker prepares the change of government by starting talks with the party representatives immediately after a government has resigned.
+In order not to lose time, however, the resigning Speaker prepares the change of government by starting talks with the party leaders immediately after a government has resigned.
 The resigning Speaker then hands over the task of forming a government to the new Speaker.

 The Speaker proposes a candidate for prime minister